Deleted. If you recheck this box be sure to click Save before leaving page!

 "The Stop Process really helped me shift forward in to a more hopeful and positive state.
 I found renewed energy, felt more `in the world` than I had for years, and much less brain fog.
 I think I succeeded in stopping the runaway worrisome thoughts that had no basis in reality and would have furthered the stress on my body if allowed to run wild in my head!"

-Whether it provides a healing state which is a genuine replenishing antidote to ME, or simply an appropriate response to stress, fatigue or limited mental resources, many ME recoverers report that regular use of a relaxation technique was central to their improvement.
+Either as a genuine replenishing antidote to ME, or simply as an appropriate response to stress, fatigue or limited mental resources, many ME recoverers report that regular use of a relaxation technique was central to their improvement.
 In addition to the reported benefits to physical and psychological health, deep relaxation seems to create an excellent reference point of better more balanced energy for PWME to set against their symptoms.
 Relaxation is a skill - like dancing.
 The better our skills, the more they will grace, consciously and subconsciously, the parts of the day when we are doing other things.
 Building a space in ourselves which comes to 'know' the most profound sense of calm and peace is undoubtedly for some a beautiful life transforming process.
 Which relaxation technique?
 The one you like will always be the easiest to stick with...

 For PWME who don't maintain a relaxation practice - or feel they can't - a question.
 Do the lifestyle, activities, discomfort with stillness or likes and dislikes that keep you from relaxation actually contain a very good reason why a regular relaxation practice may be very helpful?